-- The current Architecture pattern will be refined. - → A collection of recipes based on the open platform Docker. - → A component that is able to record information of the public transportation of Mexico City. - → Integrate the real time location of the public transport vehicles in the maps. - → Display information related to pollen concentrations. - → Display real-time traffic information on a map. - Integrate traffic and pollution data while calculating an optimal route. - → Perform a single LWM2M connection to multiple entities of the NGSI data model. - → Define and implement the alerts database schema. - → Define the "observed event" catalog.
+- → A collection of recipes based on the open platform Docker. - → Cloudino will be implemented as a Generic Enabler, so it could be downloaded in FIWARE Lab. - → Guidelines for using data models, such as Smart Spot, Smart POI and device will be developed. - → A trial will be deployed with the INFOTEC community. - The terms and conditions specified by the ethics committee will be published in the Green Application. - A component that is able to record information of the public transportation of Mexico City. - → Integrate the real time location of the public transport vehicles in the maps. - → Integrate traffic and pollution data while calculating an optimal route. - → Perform a single LWM2M connection to multiple entities of the NGSI data model.